dbronshteynCS/cse15l-lab-reports/week4-lab-report.md

 >Symptom of failure-inducing input:
 ![Symptom2](Week4ImagesFolder/Symptombugfile2.png)

 The bug in `MarkdownParse.java` was that it was first searching for brackets "[]" before going to the parentheses, copying the string inside the parentheses, and adding the string to the `toReturn` array.
-This bug caused the following symptm when using the failure-inducing input of `bugfile2.md`:
+This bug caused the following symptom when using the failure-inducing input of `bugfile2.md`:
 ```
 Exception in thread "main" java.lang.OutOfMemoryError: Java heap space
         at java.base/java.lang.StringLatin1.newString(StringLatin1.java:769)